ljunggren/boozang-docs/README.md

 ## Jenkins

-Jenkins Ci integration is fairly straightforward and we recommend using the Docker Xvfb runner here, to avoid setting up Xvfb for headless runs, which can be quite complex.
-Start by copying the boilerplate script and create a freeestyle job according to the instructions given
+Jenkins Ci integration is fairly straightforward, and we recommend using the Docker Xvfb runner.
+That way we avoid setting up Xvfb for headless runs, which can be quite complex.

+Start by copying the boilerplate script and create a free-style job according to the instructions given

 1. Click "New Item" in the Jenkins main view
 2. Choose "Freestyle project"